Key Takeaways

 Step 1: Calculate Your After-Tax Income

-Start with your monthly income after deductions.
+Start with your monthly income after deductions:

 - If you receive a paycheck with taxes withheld, use the net amount.

-- If you’re self-employed, subtract estimated taxes.
+- If you are self-employed, subtract estimated taxes.

 Step 2: Categorize Your Expenses